The Moisture Measurment Blog

 Often the floor will reabsorb moisture again and flatten out.
 If the problem is more severe and resanding is considered, be careful.
 Sanding will leave the edges on the down-side of the floor planks unsupported.

-Crowning: The center of the floor planks are higher and the edges lower.
+The center of the floor planks is higher and the edges lower.
 This happens when the up-side of the floor planks absorb moisture and expand.
 Be careful when sanding, because the middle on the down-side of the floor planks will be unsupported.

 One day, a janitor from a nearby school came to the office for a moisture meter.
 The gymnasium floor had buckled extremely high after a roof leak was not detected during the summer months.